PyTorch FSDP: Experiences on Scaling Fully Sharded Data Parallel: System Design

 \subsubsection{Backward Prefetching}

-PyTorch's \code{ProcessGroup} represents a group of processes that can run collectives together.
-For NCCL backend, the \code{ProcessGroupNCCL} implementation has one internal NCCL stream per device, where the separate internal stream is for asynchronous execution with the current stream typically running computation.
 FSDP enforces a single CUDA device per rank and uses a single process group for both \code{AllGather} and \code{ReduceScatter}, which means that its collectives run sequentially in the process group's internal NCCL stream.
-In the backward pass, FSDP issues the \code{ReduceScatter} for the current flat parameter and then the \code{AllGather} for the next flat parameter.
+In the backward pass, FSDP issues the \code{ReduceScatter} for the current \code{FlatParameter} and then the \code{AllGather} for the next \code{FlatParameter}.
 Hence, the single NCCL stream forces the \code{ReduceScatter} to block the next \code{AllGather}, which in turn blocks the next gradient computation and may become exposed on the critical path.

-FSDP offers \textit{backward prefetching} to issue the next \code{AllGather} before the current \code{ReduceScatter}.
-However, as mentioned before, the key challenge for eager execution is knowing which flat parameter to \code{AllGather} next.
-Fortunately for the backward pass, the reverse pre-forward order accurately approximates the pre-backward order, where the pre-forward order is freshly observed each iteration, meaning that the backward prefetching is compatible with dynamism across iterations.
+To avoid two consecutive exposed communication calls in the backward pass, FSDP \textit{backward prefetching} issues the next \code{AllGather} before the current \code{ReduceScatter}.
+However, as mentioned before, a challenge for eager execution is knowing which \code{FlatParameter} to \code{AllGather} next.
+FSDP resolved this challenge by recording the reverse forward execution order of modules as the proxy of their backward execution order.
+Moreover, the forward order is freshly recorded each iteration, meaning that the \textit{backward prefetching} is compatible with dynamism across iterations.